AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_vpc.md

 ### Misc.
 * `aviatrix_transit_vpc` - (Optional) Specify whether it is an [Aviatrix Transit VPC](https://docs.aviatrix.com/HowTos/create_vpc.html#aviatrix-transit-vpc) to be used for [Transit Network](https://docs.aviatrix.com/HowTos/transitvpc_faq.html) or [TGW](https://docs.aviatrix.com/HowTos/tgw_faq.html) solutions. **Only AWS, AWSGov, AWSChina, and Alibaba Cloud are supported.
 Required to be false for other providers.** Valid values: true, false.
 Default: false.
-* `aviatrix_firenet_vpc` - (Optional) Specify whether it is an Aviatrix FireNet VPC to be used for [Aviatrix FireNet](https://docs.aviatrix.com/HowTos/firewall_network_faq.html) and [Transit FireNet](https://docs.aviatrix.com/HowTos/transit_firenet_faq.html) solutions. **Only AWS, Azure, AWSGov, AWSChina and AzureChina are supported.
+* `aviatrix_firenet_vpc` - (Optional) Specify whether it is an Aviatrix FireNet VPC to be used for [Aviatrix FireNet](https://docs.aviatrix.com/HowTos/firewall_network_faq.html) and [Transit FireNet](https://docs.aviatrix.com/HowTos/transit_firenet_faq.html) solutions. **Only AWS, Azure, AzureGov, AWSGov, AWSChina and AzureChina are supported.
 Required to be false for other providers.** Valid values: true, false.
 Default: false.
 * `enable_native_gwlb` - (Optional) Enable Native AWS Gateway Load Balancer for FireNet Function.
 Only valid with cloud_type = 1 (AWS). **This option is only applicable to TGW-integrated FireNet**.
 Currently, AWS Gateway Load Balancer is only supported in AWS regions: us-west-2, us-east-1, eu-west-1, ap-southeast-2 and sa-east-1.
 Valid values: true or false.
 Default value: false.
 Available as of provider version R2.18+.